 President Kennedy had only announced his willingness to put such a deadline to increase the public's morale about space exploration, as the United States had never achieved any prior triumphs in Space Exploration.

-But going there had nothing to do with exploring the cosmos or understanding
+Americans were on their way to the moon.
+But going there had nothing to do with exploring the cosmos or understanding the origins of the universe

 - Gerard DeGroot, The Dark Side of the Moon.